 One of the hardest parts of retirement planning is figuring out how much money you should save.
 The three most common options are retirement plans offered by an employer, investments, and Social Security.

 Many guides list goals that you should try to hit.
-Many experts say you should aim to replace between 70% to 85% of your pre-retirement income.
-So if you earn $100,000 a year, your goal should be to create enough retirement income that you would be able to live on somewhere between $70,000 to $85,000 per year if you earn $100,000 per year.
+Many experts say you should aim to replace between 70% and 85% of your pre-retirement income.
+In other words, your goal should be to create enough savings that you would be able to live on $70,000 to $85,000 per year if you earn $100,000 per year.
 People live an average of 20 years after retirement in the U.S.

 Focus on Spending, Not Income

 It's wise to base your retirement projections on your level of spending, not on your income.

 The Bureau of Labor Statistics saw a 5.4% increase in income and a 7.8% increase in expenditures in its 2019 consumer report, before the financial effects of the 2020 pandemic.
 Transportation expenditures saw the largest percentage increase, with a 10.1% rise.
 Spending on entertainment dropped by 4.2%, and spending on personal insurance and pensions fell by 1.8%.

 Your spending in retirement will most likely not be the same as your spending today.
 You might not have a mortgage payment at that point in time.
 Your children may be grown and living on their own, so you'll no longer have to support them.
 Costs related to your work, such as childcare, business attire, and commuting costs, will also go away.